 Some of the best use cases of AR include:

-• Tourism: Point your phone at landmarks to learn more about them.
+Tourism: Point your phone at landmarks so you can learn more about them.

 When you design AR experiences for mobile, it's crucial to:

-• Understand AR's Role: You must know how AR can change user experiences in your area.
+Understand AR's Role: You’ve got to know how AR can change user experiences in your area.
 AR can make learning interactive, shopping more informative and games more immersive.

-• Use available tools: Platforms like ARKit and ARCore help developers build AR experiences.
-These platforms give you the tools needed to bring immersive experiences to life.
+Use available tools: Platforms like ARKit and ARCore help developers build AR experiences.
+These platforms give you the tools you need to bring immersive experiences to life.

-• Keep it simple: Your AR experiences should be easy to use.
-Users should feel like they naturally interact with the app without complicated instructions.
+Keep it simple: Your AR experiences should be easy to use.
+Users should feel like they naturally interact with the app without the need for complicated instructions getting in the way.

-• Test with real users: You must test your AR experiences with real users.
+Test with real users: You’ve got to test your AR experiences with real users.
 Make sure your app works well in different real-world situations and listen to what users say to improve your app.

 About the IxDF Mobile UI Design Course